All Ways Maui'd

 Full payment is required immediately for ceremonies booked within 21 days of the

 ceremony date.
-Payment may be made in US$ by cash, check, money order and all
+Payment may be made in US$ by cash, check, money order + all

 major credit cards.
 All prices are subject to a 4.166% Hawai'i General Excise Tax.